 International funding institutions and donors start large-scale investment in reforestation, and smart agriculture practices that replenish soil.
-Forests and soil act as carbon "sinks," physically locking up carbon.
+Forests and soil act as carbon 'sinks', physically locking up carbon.
 It is as much about halting the release of embodied carbon into the atmosphere as capturing atmospheric carbon.
-Smart agriculture ultimately eradicates carbon-intensive fertilizers and reduces waste, while reforestation has the potential to remove 100 billion metric tons of CO2 by the end of the century.
+Smart agriculture ultimately eradicates carbon-intensive fertilisers and reduces waste, while reforestation has the potential to remove 100bntCO2 by the end of the century.